How to capture payment during a voice call (Generic Pay Connector)

 To enable PCI Mode, complete the following steps:

-Click on I Agree on the pop up to accept Twilio's Terms of Service.
+- In the dialog, select I Agree to accept Twilio's Terms of Service.

 In order for Twilio to send payment information to your payment processor, you must install the Generic Pay Connector on your Twilio Account.

-Give the Generic Pay Connector a UNIQUE NAME of "My_Pay_Connector"
+- Give the Generic Pay Connector a UNIQUE NAME of

-In the USERNAME and PASSWORD field, you can put any fake credentials.
+My_Pay_Connector. - In the USERNAME and PASSWORD fields, you can put any fake credentials.
 This is where you would put the credentials used by your payment processor.

 Next, we'll use a TwiML Bin to provide Twilio with the <Pay> TwiML instruction.
 When Twilio executes the <Pay> verb, a customer will hear prompts to enter their payment information.

-Click on the blue + button to create a new TwiML Bin
+Select the + button to create a new TwiML Bin.

 Copy and paste the following TwiML into the TWIML input box:

-attribute is set to 10.00, representing a charge of $10.00.
-(If you wanted to create a tokenize transaction, you would set this attribute value to 0 or omit the attribute altogether.)
+ThechargeAmountattribute is set to 10.00, representing a charge of $10.00.
+(If you wanted to create a tokenize transaction, you would set this attribute value to 0 or omit the attribute altogether.) -

-Click on the blue + button to create a new TwiML Bin.
+Select the + button to create a new TwiML Bin.

 Give this TwiML Bin a FRIENDLY NAME of "Generic Pay Tutorial Action"